 - I ask how their families are doing.

 - I remember the important days and celebrations they may have mentioned.

-- If I sense a struggle I ask how I can help.
+- If I sense a struggle I ask about how I can help.

 - I am observing more of my surroundings and individuals.

 The clear path to employee & team leadership:

 - Schedules, cash flow, and some future plans.